brezinajn/openskill.kt/README.md

 Kotlin multiplatform implementation of [this](https://github.com/philihp/openskill.js) great library, that can be used with your model out of the box!

+#### Getting started:

+Add jitpack to you repositories: `https://jitpack.io` Add as dependency `com.github.brezinajn:openskill:0.0.1`

-Usage:
+#### Usage:

 ```kotlin
 // Your player class